saucelabs/sauce-docs/docs/secure-connections/sauce-connect/faq.md

 * Any subdomain of `facebook.com`, but not `facebook.com`

-## Can I access applications on localhost?
+## Can I access apps on localhost?

 When using Sauce Connect Proxy, local web apps running on commonly used ports are available to test at localhost URLs, just as if the Sauce Labs cloud were your local machine.

 However, because an additional proxy is required for localhost URLs, tests may perform better when using a locally defined domain name (which can be set in your [`hosts file`](http://en.wikipedia.org/wiki/Hosts_file)) rather than localhost.
-Using a locally defined domain name also allows access to applications on any port.
+Using a locally defined domain name also allows access to apps on any port.

 :::note
 On Android devices, ports 5555 and 8080 cannot be used with Sauce Connect Proxy.